-You may contact DHHS at opioidsettlement@dhhs.nc.gov or the North Carolina Association of County Commissioners at opioidsettlement@ncacc.org with questions about strategies to address the opioid epidemic.
+You may contact the North Carolina Association of County Commissioners at opioidsettlement@ncacc.org or DHHS at opioidsettlement@dhhs.nc.gov with questions about strategies to address the opioid overdose epidemic.
 If you have not done so, you may also wish to reach out to your local health department or any local coalitions addressing substance misuse or related issues.

 PART 11.
-ADDICTION TREATMENT FOR INCARCERATED PERSONS.
+ADDICTION TREATMENT FOR INCARCFRATED PERSONS